LarsLott/LarsLott.github.io/_pages/cv.md

 Academic Positions
 ------
 * 04/2019 - today: Lecture and Research Fellow, Institute of Political Science, Heidelberg University
+* 06/2021 - 03/2022: Research Fellow, Research Project "(Un-)healthy Civil-Military Relations?
+Militarization of State Responses to the COVID-19 Pandemic in Latin America and Asia-Pacific", German Institute of Global and Area Studies (GIGA), funded by the Volkswagen Foundation
-* 10/2018 - 10/2019: Research fellow, Research Project “Dictator’s Endgame.
-Theory and empirical analysis of military behavior in authoritarian regime crises, 1946-2014”, German Institute of Global and Area Studies, funded by the German Research Foundation
+* 10/2018 - 10/2019: Research fellow, Research Project "Dictator’s Endgame.
+Theory and empirical analysis of military behavior in authoritarian regime crises, 1946-2014", German Institute of Global and Area Studies (GIGA), funded by the German Research Foundation
 * 10/2015 - 10/2016: Research and teaching assistant, Institute of Political Science, Heidelberg University